Muhammed-fazil-k/EmojiConverter/README.md

 ```

 ## Future works
+Since the retrofit library is unavailable in hmos , emojis.json file was parsed from a local directory using zsonArray and zsonObject .
-Currently Json file for the emoji is stored locally in library which can be fetched using api.
+Once retrofit library is available in hmos , emoji.json can be parsed using it.

 ## License
  Copyright (C) 2020-21 Application Library Engineering Group